The Employee Selection Puzzle Pieces Revisited

 Two researchers, with Purdue University roots, H.C.
 Taylor and J.T.
 Russell, provided a research paper and supporting tools that led to a significant employee selection process breakthrough.
 Taylor and Russell created a set of tables (now known as the Taylor-Russell Tables) that provided a consistent, repeatable way to reliably pair employee selection ratios with the predictive power of valid ability tests.
 Their paper, which appeared in the 1939 Journal of Applied Psychology was titled: “The Relationship of Validity Coefficients to the Practical Effectiveness of Tests in Selection: Discussion and Tables.”

 One outcome from the Taylor-Russell work is the ability for table users to identify the percentages of people in an employee selection effort who will be successful from among those selected.
-(The caveat is that candidates need to be drawn from a normally distributed applicant pool, that a valid process or tests need to be used, and that the selection process needs to be executed in a uniform, rigorous fashion.)
+(The caveat is that candidates need to be drawn from a normally distributed applicant pool, that a valid process or tests need to be used, and that the employee selection process needs to be executed in a uniform, rigorous fashion.)

 Here is an illustration of the power of the Taylor-Russell work.
 During World War II, companies such as Boeing needed to rapidly hire highly able, dependable employees.
-When Boeing selected people to wire the cockpit of an airplane, they needed a high degree of confidence that their selection efforts would consistently lead to identification of employees with the ability to learn and perform well as airplane cockpit electricians.
+When Boeing selected people to wire the cockpit of an airplane, they needed a high degree of confidence that their employee selection efforts would consistently lead to identification of employees with the ability to learn and perform well as airplane cockpit electricians.
 They could not afford to waste time hiring people who could not learn to do the work.
 There was daily pressure to manufacture as many airworthy airplanes as possible in the least amount of time.